 The submission should be accompanied by a 2 page abstract using the following ACM template.
 The abstract should include the following information: name and affiliation of the creator(s), a picture of the visualization, description of what is being visualized, where the data was obtained from the computational application that generated the data, any special or novel visualization techniques, tools, or software developed or used in the production of the visualization.
-The deadline for submissions is January 22nd, 2020.
-For accepted submissions, the final 2 page abstract must be submitted by May 4th, 2020 to be included in the conference proceedings.
+The deadline for submissions is May 1st, 2020.

 Tutorials: Tutorials provide participants with in-depth training in the use, facilitation, or operation of research computing and data resources and services.
 Tutorials should emphasize hands-on, practical content over lecture content and specify their target audience as Introductory, Intermediate, or Advanced in the proposed topic.
 Tutorial sessions will be scheduled in 3-hour and 6-hour sessions with morning, afternoon and lunch breaks provided by the conference.
 Tutorials may be proposed for a full-day (6-hours) session or a half-day (3-hours) session.
 Unlike prior years, we do not plan to include tutorials of any length other than full-day or half-day sessions.
 If you had been thinking about a quarter-day tutorial, please consider a BOF as an alternative format.
 Tutorial submissions must be 2-4 pages in length and include a detailed description of the tutorial, its format, proportion of hands-on activities, goals, target audience and skill levels, expected attendance, relevance to PEARC20 attendees, and any special requirements for room setup, networking, AV, etc. A list of proposed instructors and their roles must also be provided, along with a list of recent offerings of similar tutorials by the same or similar organizers.
 Submissions are due January 22nd, 2020.